Aylur/gnim/docs/jsx.md

 ## State management

-There is a single primitive called `Accessor` which is a read-only signal.
+There is a single primitive called `Accessor`, which is a read-only signal.

 ```ts
 export interface Accessor<T> {